Avdbergnmf/SteamVRRecorder/README.md

 Much of this was taken directly from [Nicolas Wenk](https://github.com/nicolaswenk).

 ## How to use
 Import all scripts to the unity projects.
-SteamVR should also be imported.
+[SteamVR](https://assetstore.unity.com/packages/tools/integration/steamvr-plugin-32647) should also be imported.

+Also includes `UXFSteamVRTracker`, which is written to use with [UXF](https://github.com/immersivecognition/unity-experiment-framework).
+If you're not using UXF, don't import this script or it will throw compile errors.

 ### Trackerconfigurationloader
 Create `Assets/StreamingAssets/tracker_config.txt`, and add `trackername;tracker-ID` per line, example: